 - A client who recently had surgery, but has showed up after a six week recovery period declaring themselves ready to go.
 The doctor has signed off on a light workout, but they end up pushing themselves too hard and re-injuring themselves.
 Can they sue you for the re-injury or not?

 Make sure you have all the health information and, if needed, a signed doctor’s note as well as signed releases and waivers from clients before allowing them to train.
-Also have fitness trainer insurance with CPH and Associates to give you peace of mind and provide you with a way to fight back in case a client decides to file even a pointless claim – it can save you headaches and money!
+Also have fitness trainer insurance with CPH Insurance to give you peace of mind and provide you with a way to fight back in case a client decides to file even a pointless claim – it can save you headaches and money!